 Satisfactory Academic Progress for Financial Aid Purposes (Required for Federal Title IV Aid, State Aid and Institutional Aid)

-Satisfactory progress requirements are:
+Satisfactory academic progress requirements are:

 How are the above calculations made?